 The Symptom: You’re finding chunks, crumbs, or granules in your gutter.

 The Treatment: Wait it out.
 These granules come from the shingles’ protective outer coat wearing away.
 The first time you notice these granules, it’s safe to assume their lifespan is about half over.
-Keep your eye out for other warning signs, but you don’t need to scramble for a roof replacement company immediately after you notice the granules.
+Keep your eye out for other warning signs, but you don’t need to run out and try and find a roofing contractor the second you start noticing these granules.
+Just be aware that it may be time to start saving up for roofing repairs or replacement.